fadushin/esp8266/micropython/uhttpd/README.md

 This parameter denotes the HTTP password, which needs to be supplied by the user in an HTTP Basic authentication header, per RFC 7231.
 The default password is `uhttpD`.

+##### `max_headers`

+This parameter denotes the maximum number of headers an HTTP request may contain.
+If a request exceeds this maximum, the request will fail with an HTTP 400 Bad Request error.
+The default value is 25.

+##### `max_content_length`

+This parameter denotes the maximum size (in bytes) of the body of an HTTP request.
+If a request exceeds this maximum, the request will fail with an HTTP 400 Bad Request error.
+The default value is 1024.

 ### `http_file_handler.Handler`